-As stated in the August 2021 report, MT SB 297 created the ConnectMT Act to establish the broadband infrastructure deployment program.
-The Department of Administration (DOA) is responsible for establishing and administering ConnectMT through receiving and reviewing responsive proposals and awarding contracts in compliance with federal guidance/criteria and in accordance with established scoring measures in order to meet the needs of unserved and underserved Montanans.
-Before awarding any contracts, contracts will be reviewed by the Department of Administration pursuant to the requirements set forth in SB 297 and the Communications Advisory Commission created by HB632 to oversee Montana's American Rescue Plan Act dollars.
-The Governor will then approve any proposal recommended for funding by the department.
-The Communications Advisory Commission meetings are public and are archived and noticed on the ConnectMT website (Home (mt.gov)).
+The 2021 Montana Legislature passed, and the Governor signed MT Senate Bill 297 creating the ConnectMT Act to establish the Broadband Infrastructure Deployment Program.
+The Department of Administration (DOA) was charged with establishing and administering ConnectMT through receiving and reviewing responsive proposals and awarding contracts in compliance with federal guidance/criteria and in accordance with established scoring measures in order to meet the needs of unserved and underserved Montanans.
+Prior to award, applications were reviewed by the Communications Advisory Commission which was created by HB632 to oversee Montana's American Rescue Plan Act dollars.
+The Communications Advisory Commission meetings were noticed on the ConnectMT website.
+On December 14, 2022, the Governor approved 61 projects recommended for funding, covering 61,887 serviceable locations across Montana.
+Of these locations 38,631 were unserved communities, 21,956 were underserved communities and 1,300 were frontier communities.

-DOA launched the statewide broadband map and the application portal on February 7th, 2022, for ConnectMT.
 The ConnectMT application window closed on April 29, 2022, for allocations and awards from the American Rescue Plan Act.
 ConnectMT received 80 requests from 24 applicants in 30 counties to serve 158,019 locations.
 Applicants requested a total of \$521,488,380 to fund \$715,507,870 in projects.
 There were \$182,584,410 in matching funds for the proposed projects.
-Proposals included 74 fiber-to-the-premises projects for over \$470 million in requests, 6 fixed wireless projects for over \$37 million in requests, and 2 combination (fixed wireless and fiber) projects for over \$13 million in requests.
+Proposals included 74 fiber to the premises projects for over \$470 million in requests, 6 fixed wireless projects for over \$37 million in requests, and 2 combination (fixed wireless and fiber) projects for over \$13 million in requests.

-As part of the evaluation process to ensure compliance with federal funding, the state provided an opportunity to challenge the applications to prevent over-building infrastructure in the same locations.
-ConnectMT received 59 challenge applications.
-The challenge application window was open from May 6, 2022, through June 4, 2022, for applicants to provide information on requested funding regarding locations that are either currently served or where other federal funding sources are already committed to provide service to proposed locations in an application.
-The results of challenges were issued on June 24, 2022, and applicants were given until June 30, 2022 to revise their applications.
+As part of the evaluation process in order to ensure compliance with federal funding, the State provided an opportunity to challenge the applications to prevent over-building infrastructure in the same locations.
+ConnectMT received 59 Challenge Applications.
+The challenge application window was open from May 6, 2022, through June 4, 2022 for applicants to provide information on requested funding regarding locations that were either currently served or where other federal funding sources were already committed to provide service to proposed locations in an application.
+The results of challenges were issued on June 24, 2022, and applicants were given until June 30, 2022, to revise their applications.